-6. THE USIEF INDO-US OSU-AMU PILOT PROJECT
+6. THE USIEF OBAMA-SINGH OSU-AMU PILOT PROJECT

 An important point concerning the nature of the STEM education and research proposal, and potential partnerships, is that it is very timely.
 It falls under several recently launched education and research initiatives.
-For instance, it is ideally suited to the goals of the agreement instituted under the Indo-US 21st Century Knowledge Initiative, administered by the US-India Education Foundation (USIEF).
+For instance, it is ideally suited to the goals of the agreement instituted by President Obama and Prime Minister Manmohan Singh, the Obama-Singh 21st Century Knowledge Initiative, administered by the US-India Education Foundation (USIEF).

-Consistent with outline presented hitherto, USIEF awarded a grant to a joint partnership between the Ohio State University (OSU) and the Aligarh Muslim University (AMU) in 2013 to establish a Center of Excellence for STEM Education and Research faculty training in Aligarh.
-The threeyear pilot project seeks to train a limited number of senior graduate students from AMU, already near completion of a doctorate degree in a STEM subject, under a dual-degree two-year MEd (STEM) program at OSU, complementing and enhancing the graduate degree program at AMU.
-The OSU-AMU pilot project has been highly successful.
-The first batch of four AMU students graduated from OSU in June 2016 with an MEd degree in STEM teaching as well as advanced research in their respective areas for their PhD dissertation work at AMU completed this year or the next.
+Consistent with outline presented hitherto, and under the Obama-Singh 21st Century Education Initiative, the U.S.-India Education Foundation has awarded a grant to a joint partnership between the Ohio State University (OSU) and the Aligarh Muslim University (AMU) in 2013 to establish a Center of Excellence for STEM Education and Research faculty training in Aligarh.
+The three-year pilot project seeks to train a limited number of senior graduate students from AMU, already near completion of a doctorate degree in a STEM subject, under a dual-degree two-year MEd (STEM) program at OSU, complementing and enhancing the graduate degree program at AMU.
+Eventually, the goal is to expand the program at AMU to a larger number of students, as well as to other public and private universities in India.